 Deploy OKE nodes using Ubuntu images¶

 Ubuntu images are available for worker nodes on Oracle Kubernetes Engine (OKE) in Oracle Cloud.
 Currently there are only a select number of suites and Kubernetes versions supported due to this being a Limited Availability release.
+For a list of supported OKE configurations, see our Ubuntu availability on OKE page.

 For node stability, the unattended-upgrades